emberjs/website/source/guides/testing/test-runners.md

 The simplest way of running your tests is just opening a page in the browser.
 The following is how to put a test "harness" around your app with qunit so you can run tests against it:

-* Get a copy of `qunit` (both the JavaScript and the css) from [here][qunit].
+First, get a copy of `qunit` (both the JavaScript and the css) from [here][qunit].

-* Create an html file that includes qunit and it's css that looks like the following example.
+Next, create an HTML file that includes qunit and it's css that looks like the following example.

 ```html
 <!DOCTYPE html>